-Changes that would help this advertising to comply
+Why it is non-compliant Changes that would help this advertising to comply

-Chiropractic may be able to help manage symptoms often associated with asthma (e.g. muscular tension) rather than treating the condition itself.
+Osteopathy may be able to help manage symptoms often associated with asthma (e.g. muscular tension) rather than treating the condition itself.
 If this is made clear in your advertising that this is the case then you will be unlikely to mislead consumers.

-Ear infections and behaviour disorders are non-musculoskeletal conditions and have no clear musculoskeletal symptoms.
-They do not justify a reference to these conditions in advertising by a chiropractor.
+Behaviour and learning disorders are non-musculoskeletal conditions and have no clear musculoskeletal symptoms.
+They do not justify a reference to these conditions in advertising by an osteopath.